 This forced savings by owning a home is really one of the benefits of homeownership.
 The return on rent is always -100%.

-The Cost Of Kids
+The Cost Of Raising Kids Is High

 A middle-class family should be able to comfortably afford up to two kids.
 As you can see from the budget, kids are expensive if both parents insist on working.
 Full-time childcare and preschool easily cost $2,000 – $3,000/month per child.